 About THE UNIVERSITY OF MICHIGAN MIXED METHODS PROGRAM

-At the University of Michigan, we are building a new hub for mixed methods research led by mixed methodologists Dr. Michael D. Fetters, Dr. Timothy C. Guetterman, and Dr. John W. Creswell.
+At the University of Michigan, we are building a think tank for mixed methods research.
+The Mixed Methods Program was co-founded by world renowned mixed methodologists Dr. John W. Creswell and Dr. Michael D. Fetters in 2015, and is currently led by Dr. Melissa DeJonckheere, Dr. Justine Wu and Dr. Timothy C. Guetterman.
 We are an interdisciplinary program bringing together scholars within and outside of the University of Michigan with national/international expertise in mixed methods.

 Our mission is to promote mixed methods research and scholarship across academic disciplines through education, training, consulting and mentoring with the support of the Department of Family Medicine at the University of Michigan.